delhiRoyal/gen_ai_training/README.md

     This command cleans the project, compiles the code, runs tests, and packages it into a JAR file.

-4.  **Run the Spring Boot Application:**
+3. **Run the Spring Boot Application:**

     ```bash
-    mvn spring-boot:run
+    mvn spring-boot:run -Dspring-boot.run.jvmArguments="-DOPEN_AI_KEY=YOUR_OPENAI_API_KEY -DOPEN_AI_ENDPOINT=your_endpoint_url"
     ```
+     *   Replace `YOUR_OPENAI_API_KEY`, `your_endpoint_url` with your actual OpenAI API key and endpoint.
+     *   This command starts the Spring Boot application on port 8080 (by default) and sets the necessary environment variables.
+You should see logs in the console indicating that the application has started successfully.
+     *   If you are using a different model, make sure you configure it properly.
            This starts the Spring Boot application on port 8080 (by default).
 You should see logs in the console indicating that the application has started successfully.

 ## Frontend (React) Setup and Run